eliovinciguerra/CHAOS/README.md

 - *Mask*: the applied mask.
 - *FaultType*: the type of fault injected.

-## Usage of CHAOSTags
+## Usage of CHAOSCache

-CHAOSTags can be configured to inject specific bit flips with cycle-level precision.
+CHAOSCache can be configured to inject specific bit flips with cycle-level precision.

-CHAOSTags models only the cache tag.
-The provided simobject sits between the cache and the default BaseTags model, injecting bit flips into packets arriving at the cache.
-To simplify installation, a complete set of Tags extending BaseTags has been provided, modified to integrate seamlessly with CHAOSTags.
+CHAOSCache models the faulty cache model.

 The following parameters are configurable:
 - *probability*: A floating-point value between 0 and 1 that specifies the probability threshold for activating CHAOS in a given clock cycle.